raacz/neocitites-raacz/toki-pona/beginner-material/stories/story-43/page-1/en.md

-This masculine person does day-startig labour.
+This masculine person does day-starting labour.

 Many people do day starting labour using many different ways.